 “Gray divorce” is a term that is widely used to refer to divorce after the age of 50, which has become increasingly common over the last two decades.
-Gray divorce is often a financial setback, and reaching settlements that fairly divide property and address alimony can be difficult during these divorces.
-During these divorces, people in Louisville may avoid certain highly contested aspects of divorce, such as agreeing on child custody and visitation.
+Gray divorce is often a financial setback, and reaching settlements that fairly divide property and address spousal maintenance (often referred to as alimony) can be difficult during these divorces.
+During a divorce, people in Louisville may avoid certain highly contested aspects of divorce, such as agreeing on child custody and visitation.
 However, this doesn’t mean these divorces are free of complications.
 Divorce later in life can be financially devastating, so it is crucial for spouses to plan carefully and secure a financially fair settlement.

 As USA Today explains, a few factors can create financial stress during gray divorce.
 People who divorce at more mature ages are often near retirement, with little time to make up for divorce expenses and increased costs of living alone.
 Problematically, funding two separate retirements can cost up to 50 percent more per person than financing a joint retirement.
 Some older adults, including those who previously left the workforce, may also have fewer earning opportunities reasonably available.